mastodon/fediverse_auxiliary_service_provider_specifications/discovery/data_sharing/v0.1/data_sharing.md

 `source`, `objectType` and `objectUris`.

 * `source` lets the FASP know in reply to which of its request this announcement is sent.
-It MUST include an object with either a `subscriptionId` or a `backfillRequestId`.
+It MUST include an object with either the key `subscription` or `backfillRequest`.
+This in turn MUST include an object with the key `id` containing the identifier of the given source.
 * `category` MUST mirror the category given in the original subscription or backfill request.
 * `objectUris` is an array of URIs representing the objects.